When I try to add multiple attachments to my email I get the following message;

 My favorite method of attaching files (regardless how many) is not to use the “Attach File” method within Outlook at all but drag & drop them from Explorer into my message.

 Since you usually need to browse to the files anyway, I’d much rather do that in a proper Explorer rather than via the small and limited “Insert File” dialog.
-You can quickly open an Explorer window via the keyboard shortcut +E
+You can quickly open a File Explorer window via the keyboard shortcut +E

 Workaround 5: Upload the files to a file sharing service